InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 - emotional maturity to deal with stressful social situations
 - sufficient standing in the organization to effectively advocate the communities and the products needs
+- willingness to spend less time on coding and instead also take on potentially time consuming community oriented tasks.

 ## Conclusion

+## This to mention as well

+- there can be multiple TCs per community, depending on the level of risk and the size of the community.
+- PayPals idea to rotate TCs (TC on duty)
+- Recognize TC role by HR